cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 ## Getting started
 Download the [***Legacy Mod Converter***](http://www.mediafire.com/file/b2qdhe55b1ggy73/Legacy_Mod_Converter.exe/file) program.
 Create a new folder and put your legacy mods that you want to convert in it.
 Run the Legacy Mod Converter program.

+If you get a "`Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.`" popup message when trying to run the program you should press `More info` and then `Run anyway`.

 <p align="center"><img src="media/cclmc-screenshot.png" alt="Legacy Mod Converter screenshot"></p>

 ## Disclaimer